Managing Engines

 To add a new engine:

-5. (Optional) For Size, select the size of the engine.
+- (Optional) For Size, select the size of the engine.
 The size designates the number and type of VM instances that make up the engine.
-The default size is XXSmall (1 m5d.4xlarge node).
+See Instance Types for the available selections.

-6. (Optional) For Max Concurrency per Replica, enter the maximum number of jobs that can be run concurrently on this engine.
-The default maximum concurrency is 2 per replica for XXSmall (1 m5d.4xlarge node).
-Each engine size has a default maximum concurrency per replica.
+- (Optional) For Max Concurrency per Replica, enter the maximum number of jobs that can be run concurrently on this engine.
+See Instance Types for the default and maximum concurrency per replica for your chosen replica size.

 The following parameters are for Engine Replicas: